nginxinc/nginx-prometheus-exporter/README.md

   -web.listen-address string
         An address or unix domain socket path to listen on for web interface and telemetry.
 The default value can be overwritten by LISTEN_ADDRESS environment variable. (default ":9113")
   -web.telemetry-path string
         A path under which to expose metrics.
 The default value can be overwritten by TELEMETRY_PATH environment variable. (default "/metrics")
+  -web.secured-metrics
+        Expose metrics using https.
+The default value can be overwritten by SECURED_METRICS variable.  (default false) -web.ssl-server-cert string
+        Path to the PEM encoded certificate for the nginx-exporter metrics server(when web.secured-metrics=true).
+The default value can be overwritten by SSL_SERVER_CERT variable.
+  -web.ssl-server-key string
+        Path to the PEM encoded key for the nginx-exporter metrics server (when web.secured-metrics=true).
+The default value can be overwritten by SSL_SERVER_KEY variable.
   -version
         Display the NGINX exporter version. (default false)
 ```